Linda Motlhalo: Beijing BG Phoenix F.C.

 On 22 February 2019 Motlhalo was unveiled as a player of Beijing BG Phoenix F.C. in the Chinese Women's Super League, joining her South African and former Houston Dash teammate Thembi Kgatlana who also made the move to China.

 Motlhalo started all 14 league games for Beijing across the 2019 season as the team finished fifth in the CWSL, playing the majority of the campaign in a deeper central midfield role.
 She also helped guide Beijing to a semifinal finish in the Chinese Women's Championship.

 Djurgårdens IF

 On 18 January 2020 it was announced that Motlhalo had joined Swedish side Djurgårdens IF on a two-year deal, subject to receipt of her working visa.

 Motlhalo made her debut on 22 February 2020, scoring twice after coming on as a substitute in a Stockholm derby victory over AIK.
 In January 2021 she was named Newcomer of the Year by her Djurgården teammates for her performances across the 2020 season.

 In January 2022, it was announced that Motlhalo had signed a new two-year contract to remain at the club.

 Glasgow City

 On 23 January 2023, Motlhalo officially joined SWPL 1 club Glasgow City on a permanent deal, signing a contract until June 2025 with the Scottish club.

+On 21 May 2023, Motlhalo provided a 92nd minute assist as Glasgow City beat Rangers 1–0 at Ibrox Stadium to win the SWPL title on the final day of the season.
+She was also named Player of the Match.

+Racing Louisville

+On 18 January 2024, Mothlalo signed a two-year contract with Racing Louisville FC of the National Women's Soccer League.
+Racing Louisville paid an undisclosed transfer fee to Glasgow City and signed Mothlalo through the 2025 season, with a mutual option for 2026.
+Motlhalo made three total appearances for the club across all competitions in 2024.
+The two parties agreed to mutually terminate her contract in February 2025.